atsaloli/cicd/01_22-registering-our-first-runner.md

 sudo gitlab-ci-multi-runner register
 ```
 You'll be prompted for:
-- The GitLab Server API endpoint URL (to pick up jobs, return outcomes and upload build artifacts)
+- The GitLab Server API endpoint URL (to pick up jobs, return outcomes and upload build artifacts).
+You can get it from GitLab's runner settings.
-- Registration token

-You can get the above from GitLab's "Settings -> CI/CD" page.
+- Registration token.
+You can get it from GitLab's runner settings, too.

-- For description, put "Shell runner" (our first runner will be a shell runner)
+- For description, put "Shell runner" (the first runner will be a shell runner)
 - Don't put any tags (you can tag runners, and then list tags in jobs to route jobs to specific runners)
 - Don't lock the runner to a project (not locking the runner makes it a shared runner, so it can be shared between projects)
 - For executor, pick "shell".
-The "executor" type tells the Runner Server in what kind of environment to execute the job (e.g., shell, SSH, Vagrant, Docker, Kubernetes).
+The executor type tells the Runner Server in what kind of environment to execute the job (e.g., shell, SSH, Vagrant, Docker, Kubernetes).

 ---
 ## Setting up your CI/CD infrastructure